How the Oregon HS Tennis rankings work

 Oregon has never had a statewide list of team rankings and standings for high school tennis by conference or district.
 Every other major team sport has power rankings or RPI used for playoff seeding.
 Tennis has been the outlier.
 These rankings are modeled to show what a team rating system could look like if tennis adopted a team playoff, and to give coaches, players, and fans a way to see where their team stands statewide.

 RPI alone works well for sports where the final score reflects team quality — basketball, volleyball, soccer.
 In tennis, the dual match result is a simple win/loss/tie that hides what happened underneath.
 A team can win a dual match 5-3 while losing badly at the competitive top of the lineup and sweeping the bottom.
 RPI treats that the same as a dominant 8-0 win.
-The Flight-Weighted Score addresses this by looking at the individual flight results and weighting them by competitive significance.
+The Flight Quality Index addresses this by looking at the individual flight results, weighting them by competitive significance, and then scaling each match by opponent strength so schedule quality is properly represented.

 All match data comes from publicly available OSAA results.
 Dual match outcomes, individual flight scores, and state tournament results are all sourced from OSAA records for each season.